8ta4/blog/drafts/Why Transcribe Everything You Say 247?.md

 - Mindfulness: Wherever you go, there you speak.
 I've started appreciating the little things in life.

 - Therapy: Time is money.
 Therapists charge by the hour.
-So, I started sending my therapist updates generated from my transcripts using large language models.
+So, to save some precious minutes, I started sending my therapist updates generated from my transcripts using large language models.
 But wait, I've got these models available all the time.
 So, I fired my therapist.

 - Observer Effect: My transcripts are my moral compass.
 The awareness of being constantly transcribed feels like God is watching us.
 I had premeditated murder, but I've stopped because my transcripts could be used as evidence against me in court.